-This is a multidisciplinary course which incorporates aspects of biochemistry, molecular biology, cell biology, and genetics.
-Topics reviewed within these disciplines include function of cellular elements, cell structure, cellular organelles and macromolecules, DNA/RNA structure and function, protein synthesis, regulation of gene expression, energetics, metabolism, and regulation of cellular activity.
-These topics are presented via learning sessions using lectures, clinical correlations, medical vignettes, and directed reading.
-The course objective is to present the mechanisms underlying normal physiology and metabolism thus providing a foundation for understanding disease processes.
+This course is a multidisciplinary foundational course designed to build a knowledge base that will assist first-year medical students in understanding the material presented in subsequent sections.
+The course focuses on fundamental knowledge in areas of biochemistry, human metabolism, cell biology, genetics, nutrition, and immunology.
+These topics are presented via learning sessions using lectures, clinical correlations, medical vignettes, clinical integration sessions, simulation experiences, and directed readings.
+The course objective is to present the mechanisms underlying the normal function of the human body thus providing a foundation for understanding disease processes.
 Credits: 3.5